Æ

 • During this part of the exam additional family members are welcome in the room and a “live” ultrasound of the baby will be shown to everyone at the same time.

-Please note that sometimes the baby just might not be in the best position to see a particular body part.
+Sometimes the baby just might not be in the best position to see a particular body part.
 You may be asked to return on another day to complete the exam.
 This is not uncommon and should not alarm you.

-Finding Out Your Baby’s Gender
+Finding Out Your Baby’s Sex

 • Once the image is taken it will be sent to the radiologist for review.